 Stress & Stress Management

-If you experience some stress, at a level low enough that you handle it well, and which may even stimulate you to better performance, this is a healthy part of life.
+If you experience stress at a level low enough that you handle it well, and which may even stimulate you to better performance, this is a healthy part of life.

-But if you're experiencing a high degree of stress, and it's taking away from your enjoyment of day-to-day living, and you're struggling to manage it well, this is obviously not a healthy thing.
+But if you experience a high degree of stress, and it takes away from your enjoyment of day-to-day living, and you struggle to manage it well, this is obviously not a healthy thing.

 Common Causes of Stress